 In case you didn’t know, China is huge.
 Not just in rural areas, but urban centers spread far and wide.
 It can take hours just to get from one end of the city to the other.
 So, unless you’re willing to spend a pretty penny on a taxi every single time, you’ll be walking.
 To and from bus stops, subway stations, final destinations, etc. This means bring your walking shoes and a box of Band-Aids in case of blisters.
 And let’s not forget, it’s May, which means it’s hot.
 Stay hydrated, bring a hat, sunglasses, and sunscreen with you everywhere.
 The last thing you want is to come home with a sunburn and blisters, so travel smart.

-Are you ready to accept the China travel challenge?
+Are you ready to accept the traveling in China challenge?

 Teach, travel, and train with EF English First